Rules and Format

 Participating Competitors (Age Groups)

-IXGL competitive season starts with qualifiers in March until October, with the Finals Championship to be held in November.
+IXGL competitive season starts with qualifiers in January until September, with the International televised Obstacle Quest to be held in October.
 All competitors must be registered with IXGL prior to competing in a League Comp, failure to register will result in competition results being voided.

 Age groups will be as follows: